ESET: Have you got FOMO?

 However, if young people have doubts, feel bad or behave strangely, you should talk to them.
 This is half the battle.
 The first step is to let them know about it.

-Explain to them that while the risk of FOMO is linked to social media, it's a pre-existing risk (so they don't feel like we're rejecting social media) – talk about it as a social phenomenon, rather than banning social media .
+Explain to them that while the FOMO risk is linked to social media, it is a pre-existing risk (so that they do not feel that we are rejecting social media) - talk about it as a social phenomenon, instead of banning social media .

 What else can parents do?